Meet the new Riverside! The one place to record, edit, and share your conversations. Learn more

 Once you have all your equipment and software, you’re ready to record.

 Set up your camera and lights for optimal effect.
-If you’re only using one camera, make sure it captures all participants.
+If you’re recording in person and only using one camera, make sure it captures all participants.
 If you have multiple cameras, use one as a wide-angle shot of the room, and place the others so that each is focused on a single participant.
 Place the lighting so that it’s hitting the side of your face (a 45-degree angle is usually recommended).

 Then, record your podcast as you usually would.
 In the end, you’ll have a video of the recording session that you can use to publish to additional channels besides the standard podcast directories.